-In an effort to modernize delivery of core functions, the Division of Information Technology (DoIT) is working to digitalize all eligible processes.
-In FY 2022, DoIT identified nearly 150 systems that were appropriate for digitalization and conversion to paperless processes.
-The figures below represent the cumulative percent of digitalization-appropriate processes to have been digitalized.
-[Note: This performance measure was established in FY 2023 and historical targets and actuals are not available.]
+In an effort to modernize the delivery of core functions, the Division of Information Technology (DoIT) is working to digitalize all eligible processes.
+In FY 2022, DoIT identified nearly 150 systems and processes that were appropriate to both digitize and digitalize by leveraging newer technologies.
+The figures below represent the cumulative percent of those digitalization-appropriate systems and processes to be digitalized.
+[Note: This performance measure was established in FY 2023 and historical targets are not available.]

-Frequency: Annual Reporting Period: State Fiscal Year
+Frequen Frequency: Annual Reporting Period: State Fiscal Year •

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 25% 50% 40%
+Target 25% 50% 75% 100%

-Actual 11% 30%
+Actual 11% 41% 49%